 Destination

-Tivat is situated at the top of the largest bay Bay of Boka Kotorska.
-Unlike other towns of Boka, Tivat has a spacious environment; Tivat field is gradually margin into the Grbalj vally in the south-east.
-Population of this small town is not counting more than 15.000 people.
+Unlike other towns of Boka, Tivat has a spacious environment; the Tivat field gradually margins into the Grbalj valley in the southeast.
+The population of this small town is not counting more than 15.000 people.

 Since 1954.
-Tivat has been an airport on the coast of Montenegro.
+Tivat is an airport on the coast of Montenegro.
 In 2015.
-Tivat got its first bus station – until than it was the only city that had an airport and even marina, but no public bus station.
+Tivat got its first bus station – until then it was the only city that had an airport and even a marina, but no public bus station.

-In Tivat Bay there are located three different islands called Stradioti (St. Marko), Our Lady of Mercy and Flower Island (Ostrvo Cvijeća).
+In Tivat Bay, there are three different islands called Stradioti (St. Marko), Our Lady of Mercy, and Flower Island (Ostrvo Cvijeća).

-According to the second one, it can be derived from the names of Christian saints such as Theodorus, Theodosius, Theodotus, Thaddeus, or medieval (the 12th century ) Theudo, Teodo.
+According to the second one, it can be derived from the names of Christian saints such as Theodorus, Theodosius, Theodotus, Thaddeus, or medieval (the 12th century ) Theudo, Teodor.

 The third hypothesis is very short and with no further explanation.
 The name is derived from the Celtic word “touto” which means town.

-Former military submarine and ship base of Yugoslavia, now is been turned into the most luxury marina in Montenegro.
-Porto Montenegro is the first comprehensive state-of-the-art deep water marina in the Adriatic Sea.
+The former military submarine and ship base of Yugoslavia, now is been turned into the most luxurious marina in Montenegro.
+Porto Montenegro is the first comprehensive state-of-the-art deep-water marina in the Adriatic Sea.

 The marina has berths for 650 yachts, 150 of them super yachts, up to 150m long.
-These is a part of a full-service community of luxury apartments, shops, restaurants and other sports and entertainment amenities.
+This is a part of a full-service community of luxury apartments, shops, restaurants ,and other sports and entertainment amenities.

 Flower Island was previously called Miholjska Prevlaka after the monastery of St. Archangel Michael, now in ruins, that St. Sava Nemanjić established in 1219 as the seat of the diocese of Zeta.

 Archeological finds show that, at the site of present-day Tivat there used to be a settlement even in antiquity.
-In Middle Ages Tivat was summer resort for noble families from Kotor.
+In Middle Ages, Tivat was a summer resort for noble families from Kotor.

-According to the records known to the public, the first epoch in the development of the town Tivat that is characterized by the Illyrian period, ended in 168-7 year B.C.
-Even though only few archeological discoveries testify about that period, that epoch is historically important because of the fact that, that was the period of the fall of the Illyrian state.
-The period of the Roman reign in Tivat was significantly richer than to the one in the Illyrian period.
+According to the records known to the public, the first epoch in the development of the town of Tivat which is characterized by the Illyrian period, ended in 168-7 years B.C.
+Even though only a few archeological discoveries testify about that period, that epoch is historically important because that was the period of the fall of the Illyrian state.
+The period of the Roman reign in Tivat was significantly richer than the one in the Illyrian period.

 Namely, the Serbian state rules with the area of Boka, that is to say, with Kotor at the end of the 1185.
 Tivat, until 1370 was under the patronage of the medieval state, on whose head was the Serbian dynasty Nemanjic.

-The entire period of the Venetian reign which lasts until the end of the 18th century, the soil of Tivat is characterized by the often battles between the Venetians and the Turks.
+During the entire period of the Venetian reign which lasted until the end of the 18th century, the soil of Tivat is characterized by the often battles between the Venetians and the Turks.

 Still, the fall of the Venetian Republic in 1797. represents a very significant turnover in the history of Boka Kotorska.
 After the Venetians, many other foreign authorities rule Boka and also Tivat, for almost 20 years.

-In the year 1814. the government of Austria, whose reign lasted until the year 1918, is ruling the area of Boka Kotorska and by that also the area of Tivat.
+In the year 1814. the government of Austria, whose reign lasted until the year 1918, ruled the area of Boka Kotorska and by that also the area of Tivat.

-As all the other towns of Boka Kotorska and Montenegro, after 1918 Tivat is included in the Kingdom of Serbs, Croats, and Slovenians, later called Kingdom Yugoslavia.
+Like all the other towns of Boka Kotorska and Montenegro, after 1918 Tivat was included in the Kingdom of Serbs, Croats, and Slovenians, later called Kingdom Yugoslavia.

 In 1941 Tivat is being occupied by the Nazi troupes.
 Until the liberation of the town by the Partisan squads in November of 1944, German and Italian soldiers dwell.

-After the year 1945, after the foundation of SFRJ, Tivat begins to develop as a town, which is primarily, oriented to development of tourism, as a prior economic branch in the former Montenegro and Yugoslavia.
+After the year 1945, after the foundation of SFRJ, Tivat began to develop as a town, which is primarily, oriented to dthe evelopment of tourism, as a prior economic branch in the former Montenegro and Yugoslavia.

 Today Tivat is a modern tourist town.